Digital Marketing Case Study: How we generated 31% of student enrolments through digital

 I worked with our Director of Advertising, Brendon, to provide weekly updates.
 This tailored account management service also included weekly meetings with the project lead, ensuring ongoing effective lead distribution and volume.

 Brendon continually optimised the campaign to build on insights and shape the weekly results.
 Cyclical evaluation is an important element in any large-scale campaign.
-And, in building and implementing our own custom and lookalike audiences, we achieved greater visibility on where the opportunities for real improvement lay.
+We also built and implemented our own custom and lookalike audiences.
+This led to achieving greater visibility on where the opportunities for real improvement lay.

-More than 92% of students viewed an ad without clicking on it before completing their enrolment and over 8% last clicked on our ad before completing their enrolment.
+- More than 92% of students viewed an ad without clicking on it before completing their enrolment.
+Over 8% last clicked on our ad before completing their enrolment.
 It’s results like this that show the real value in segmenting your data and optimising continuously.

 By using data smarter, we could break down their lead volume by channel and cost per lead by source, so that we can now advise our client on future lead generation campaigns to achieve greater success.